 - 1999-08-19 In Belgrade tens of thousands of Serbians rally to demand the resignation of Slobodan Milošević as president of the Federal Republic of Yugoslavia

-- 2000-10-05 Mass demonstrations in Belgrade lead to resignation of Serbian strongman Slobodan Milošević.
-These demonstrations are often called the Bulldozer Revolution.
+- 2000-10-05 Mass demonstrations in Belgrade culminate in the resignation of Serbian strongman Slobodan Milošević, often called the Bulldozer Revolution

 - 2001-04-01 Former president of Federal Republic of Yugoslavia Slobodan Milošević surrenders to police special forces, to be tried on charges of war crimes.